-New Hampshire, a "notification" state, regulates the issuance of charitable gift annuities under New Hampshire Revised Statutes, Title XXXVII, Chapter 403-E. Charitable gift annuities are exempt from insurance regulation in New Hampshire provided the charity satisfies certain conditions and notifies to the New Hampshire Department of Justice.
+New Hampshire, a "notification" state, regulates the issuance of charitable gift annuities under New Hampshire Revised Statutes, Title XXXVII, Chapter 403-E. Charitable gift annuities are exempt from insurance regulation in New Hampshire provided the charity satisfies certain conditions and provides notice to the New Hampshire Department of Justice.

 To qualify, the charity must be an organization described in Sec.
 501(c)(3) or Sec.
 170(c)(3) that has been in continuous operation for at least three years (or a successor/affiliate of an organization that has) and maintains a minimum of $300,000 in unrestricted assets (cash, cash equivalents or publicly traded securities exclusive of the assets funding the annuity agreement).
 The gift annuities must be described in Sec.
 501(m)(5) and Sec.
 514(c)(5) and disclose the following: property value transferred, annuity payment amount, the manner and intervals of payments and the date payments begin.
 The charity's maximum payout ratios may not exceed those recommended by the ACGA.
 The charity must retain 100% of the contribution made, decreased by annuity payments and allocated expenses until the annuity it terminated.
 Failure to comply with state law may result in a civil penalty not to exceed $1,000 for each annuity issued by the charitable organization.

 Notification ProcessWritten notice must be given to the Department of Justice on the date on which the charity enters into its first qualified gift annuity agreement.
 The notice shall be signed by an officer or director of the organization, identify the organization and certify that the organization is a charitable organization and that the annuities issued by the organization shall be limited to qualified charitable annuities, as defined in CH.
 403-E:1, V. The notice must also include a copy of the charity's letter of tax-exempt status from the IRS.

-Disclosure LanguageThe gift annuity agreement must include the following state-required disclosure language (on the first page in print size no smaller than that used in is generally used in the agreement):
+Disclosure LanguageThe gift annuity agreement must include the following state-required disclosure language (on the first page, in a font size no smaller than that being generally used in the agreement):